tiagopog/jsonapi-utils/README.md

 ## How does it work?

-One of the main motivations behind `JSONAPI::Utils` is to keep things explicit in your controllers so that developers can easily understand and maintain code.
-With this principle in mind, JU doesn't care about controller's operations, dealing with the request and response layers and thus letting the developer decides how to actually operate the actions (service objects, interactors or something).
+One of the main motivations behind `JSONAPI::Utils` is to keep things explicit in your controller actions so that developers can easily understand and maintain code.
+With this principle in mind, JU doesn't care about your controller operations and it deals only with the request and response layers thus letting the developer decides how to actually operate the actions (service objects, interactors or something).

-In both layers JU communicates with some `JSONAPI::Resources`' objects in order to validate requests and render responses properly.
-For practical reasons let's start by taking a look on how JU can be useful when it comes to render responses.
+In both layers (request and response) JU communicates with some `JSONAPI::Resources`' objects in order to validate requests and render responses properly.

 ## Usage